siddMahen/npp/README.md

 ## Example:

-Suppose this is the HTML file I want to process, let's call it `epic.html`:
+Suppose you want to preprocess an HTML page, called `epic.html`, which looks a little like this:

 	<html>
 		<head>